Syrian opposition admits liberals after inconclusive talks

 Delegates at inconclusive talks in Istanbul agreed to add 14 named members of a liberal bloc led by veteran figure Michel Kilo to the 60-member assembly of the Syrian National Coalition, the closest body that President Bashar al-Assad's foes have to an overall civilian leadership in the two-year-old uprising.

-The coalition also agreed in principle to admit another 14 members of activists' groups from inside Syria and 15 members linked to the Free Syrian Army, an umbrella organization for anti-Assad fighters.
+The coalition also agreed in principle to admit another 14 members of activists' groups from inside Syria and 15 members linked to the Free Syrian Army, an umbrella organisation for anti-Assad fighters.

 But a neutral mechanism to choose these 29 new members has not been agreed and another battle to name them is shaping up for the next coalition meeting on June 12, members said.